BeeFit: Fitness & Wellness

 Your Application

 Intentionally incorporate short, manageable stressors into your week.
 This could be high-intensity interval training, public speaking, or learning a physically challenging new skill.
-These “stress vaccinations” build resilience.
+Think of these as small, controlled challenges.
+They build resilience only when the dose is appropriate and recovery is real.

 Your breath is directly wired to your vagus nerve, the command center of your “rest and digest” system.
 A long, slow exhale sends a powerful signal to deactivate “fight or flight” mode.
 The technique is beautifully simple and doesn’t require complex patterns.
-You carry this built-in tranquilizer with you everywhere.
+You carry this simple regulation tool with you everywhere.

 Your Application